raihan512/DOM/README.md

 DOM stands for document object model where D (documents) come from the concept of html documents, O (object) from object, and M (model) for tree model

 ### Difference between HTML Collection and Node Lists
--HTMLCollections can be accessed by their name, index, and ID *Nodelists can be accessed only by their index number
+- HTMLCollections can be accessed by their name, index, and ID
+* Nodelists can be accessed only by their index number

 >querySelectorAll & getElementsByName returns node Lists